ermanh/trieregex/README.md

 tre.finals()  # Returns: ['e', 'o', 't']
 ```

-The last two methods are intended for the user to check what boundary contexts may be appropriate to set in the final regex.
+The last two methods are intended checking what boundary contexts would be appropriate to set in the final regex.
 More discussed below.

 ## (No) Boundaries

-**trieregex** does not include any default boundaries (such as `r'\b'`) in the pattern returned from its `TrieRegEx.regex()` method, so that the user can determine what is appropriate for their particular use case.
+**trieregex** does not include any default boundaries (such as `r'\b'`) in the pattern returned from its `TrieRegEx.regex()` method, that way the user can determine what is appropriate for each particular use case.

-Consider a fictitious brand name `!Citrus` with an exclamation mark at the beginning, using `r'\b'` to define its boundaries in an attempt to catch it:
+Consider a fictitious brand name `!Citrus` with an exclamation mark at the beginning, and using `r'\b'` to define its boundaries in an attempt to catch it in a target string:

 ```py
 string = 'I love !Citrus products!'